datacarpentry/datacarpentry.github.io/pages/sponsors.md

 ## Sponsors

+Current sponsorship for Data Carpentry is through [The Carpentries](https://carpentries.org/supporters/).

+Previous sponsorhips has been through:

 ### Gordon & Betty Moore Foundation

-We are extremely grateful for the support of the [Gordon & Betty Moore Foundation](http://moore.org) Data-Driven Discovery program, through grant #4855 to Data Carpentry via NumFOCUS and now Community Initiatives.
+We are extremely grateful for support for Data Carpentry from the [Gordon & Betty Moore Foundation](http://moore.org) Data-Driven Discovery program, through grant #4855 to Data Carpentry via NumFOCUS, our previous fiscal sponosor.
 This grant is a part of their efforts to support the [Practice](https://www.moore.org/programs/science/data-driven-discovery/ddd-practices) of data driven discovery.

-With more than $6.4 billion in assets, the Gordon and Betty Moore Foundation is the ninth largest foundation in the United States.
-The Science Program accounts for approximately 40 percent of the foundation’s annual grant making, making the foundation one of the largest private funders of science nationwide.

 ### National Science Foundation

-Initial efforts on Data Carpentry were funded by the National Science Foundation and the CollabIT efforts across the NSF BIO Centers, as well as by DataONE.
+Initial efforts on Data Carpentry were funded by the [National Science Foundation](https://nsf.gov) and the CollabIT efforts across the NSF BIO Centers, as well as by DataONE.
+The NSF Center [BEACON](https://www3.beacon-center.org) at Michigan State University provided particular support.

-The Project Lead, Dr. Tracy Teal, was supported by [BEACON](http://beacon-center.org) at Michigan State University.